 BY BRIAN LIBBY

-Over the last 20 years, the Pearl District has been transformed from industrial enclave and rail yards into one of Portland’s most popular residential, cultural and retail districts.
+Over the last 20 years, the Pearl District has been transformed from industrial enclave and rail yards into one of Portland’s most popular residential, cultural and retail districts, as this Architectural Heritage Center walking tour will demonstrate.
 A century ago, the area went through a similar transformation, from a working class housing area at the edge of a marsh to the city’s biggest industrial and warehousing area.
 Many of Portland’s best known architects of the period designed buildings for important local and national companies.
 Most of these buildings remain, with their exteriors intact, and new uses inside.
-But as the pending demolition of the Pacific Northwest College of Art's Feldman Building (a renovated old warehouse) reminds us, the current wave of development could threaten more hisotric buildings.
-10AM Saturday, August 9. $20 ($12 for AHC members).
+But as the recent demolition of the Pacific Northwest College of Art's Feldman Building (a renovated old warehouse) reminds us, the current wave of development could threaten more historic buildings.
+Tour meets at southeast corner of NW 10th Avenue and Johnson Street.
+6PM Wednesday, August 10. $20 ($12 for AHC members).